2KAbhishek/links/README.md

 ### Themes

 Comes with a dark and light theme by default, depends upon your system configs.
-Edit the varialbles under `:root` in `styles.css` to modify colorscheme.
+Edit the variables under `:root` in `styles.css` to modify colorscheme.

 ### Brand Icons